 [ Promo cover shot of Hope Never Dies ]

-Joe Biden is a very personable, very savvy politician who has suffered a number of family tragedies.
-But so have too many African American families caught on the wrong side of his drive for power via crime-bills.
-The same goes for Americans and Iraqi families and his voting for the Iraq War.
-This might be forgivable with the proper atonement, but publicly sucking up to the man who gave us that needless, cruel war is a bad sign.
-Too often when a reform wave comes along those of poor and modest means who were caught in the vice that led to the need for reform don’t get the relief they deserve or what’s implied in the reformist rhetoric.
-The legacy of the vice’s grip still retains a hold on them, while the powerful find a way to repackage themselves and go on to bigger and better things.
-I’ve worked on prison issues for 20 years and I feel this in my gut all the time.
+Joe Biden is a very personable, very savvy politician who has suffered a number of family tragedies; but so have too many African American families caught on the wrong side of his drive for power via crime-bills.
+The same goes for American and Iraqi families caught in the Iraq War.
+Connecting with someone like Bush might be forgivable with the proper atonement, but publicly sucking up to the man who gave us that needless cruel war for political reasons is a bad sign.
+Too often when a reform wave comes along, those of poor and modest means who were caught up in the politics and the hysteria that led to the need for reform don’t get the relief they deserve; the rhetoric totally ignores them in the practical realm.
+Their still caught in the vice’s grip, while the powerful people who dreamed it all up find a way to repackage themselves and go on to bigger and better things.
+I’ve worked on prison issues for 20 years and have had my dealings with legislators in Harrisburg, and I feel this in my gut all the time.

 So please, Joe, don’t turn the 2020 presidential campaign into race for the safe center.
 Find the guts to write an honest book that tells us the hard truths about American politics.
 Then support someone ready and able to lead America to a better place.